pecheylauren02/mp5_posh_portables/README.md

         - Green is used for actions which relate to purchases
     - CRUD buttons - used for edit / delete functionality
         - These are styled differently to make it clear that they have a very different purpose, helping to avoid confusion and to enhance user experience
-        - Blue is used for positive actions e.g. 'EDIT'
+        - Blue is used for positive actions e.g. 'UPDATE'
         - Red (warning / error) is used for riskier actions e.g. 'DELETE'
         - Grey is used for cancel buttons